 Drivers in Nova Scotia know that the scenery here is what postcards are made of.
 With coastal communities and scenic waterfronts, a picture-worthy lighthouse is only a short drive away – so feel confident your auto insurance coverage fits your needs.

 In Nova Scotia, Mandatory Car Insurance Coverages Include

 In Nova Scotia, types of auto insurance coverage you need to have by law are Liability Coverage, Direct Compensation, Uninsured and Unidentified Automobile Coverage, and Accident Benefits Coverage.

 If you injure someone or damage property, payments are made on your behalf.

-Damages to your car are covered if you're not at fault.
+Damages to your car are covered to the extent at which you are not at fault in a collision.